instana/nodejs/README.md

 ```

 **It is important that the installation of the dependencies is happening on the machine which will run the application.** This needs to be ensured, because otherwise native addons may be incompatible with the target machine's system architecture or the Node.js version in use.
 It is therefore a *bad practice* to `npm install` dependencies on a build server and to copy the application (including the dependencies) to the target machine.

+If you run your Node.js application dockerized, this aspect deserves extra attention.
+You might want to check the output of your Docker build for `node-gyp` errors (look for `gyp ERR!` and `node-pre-gyp ERR!`).
+If these are present, you should inspect and evaluate them.
+Some of them can be safely ignored.
+For example, some packages might try to download precompiled binaries, if this fails, they fall back to compilation via `node-gyp` that is, the download error can be ignored, if the compilation step worked.
+Other packages emit a lot of notes and warnings during compilation, which can also be ignored.

+If the installation of an optional dependency ends with `gyp ERR! not ok`, you might want to look into it.
+While Instana can unfortunately not provide support for fixing your particular `Dockerfile`, we do provide some [example Dockerfiles](https://github.com/instana/nodejs-sensor/tree/master/dockerfile-examples).

 ## OpenTracing
 This sensor automatically instruments widely used APIs to add tracing support, e.g. HTTP server / client of the Node.js core API.
 Sometimes you may find that this is not enough or you may already have invested in [OpenTracing](http://opentracing.io).
 The OpenTracing API is implemented by this Node.js sensor.
 This API can be used to provide insights into areas of your applications, e.g. custom libraries and frameworks, which would otherwise go unnoticed.